MegaArman/toscanini/README.md

 ^ Only tested in Chrome

-A JavaScript module for searching music scores.
+A JavaScript library for searching music scores in MusicXML format.